gracealonge83-coder/qubwatch/docs/PROJECT-OVERVIEW.md

 ## 6. Core Principle

-QubWatch is intended to assist business owners with **visibility, detection, and investigation**.
+QubWatch is intended to assist business owners with **visibility, detection and investigation**.

 QubWatch should not automatically accuse an employee of theft or wrongdoing simply because an activity appears unusual.